FAQs for Faculty Requesting a TA

 - Conduct personal business for faculty

-- Provide 1:1 tutoring services outside of the classroom
+- Provide 1:1 tutoring services outside of the classroom or office hours.

 - Discipline students

 Since there is a wide variety of coursework across disciplines, TAs will have different roles and tasks depending on the course.
 If faculty have questions regarding the role of the TA, please contact the .

 What is the role of the Faculty?

 Faculty work with TAs by including them in the teaching and learning process.
 Faculty also:

 - Keep open communication with TA via email, phone, in-person meetings, etc.

 - Guide TA(s) on best practices for holding review sessions, leading class discussion, etc.